 Skilled teachers are the cornerstone of effective education.
-In Guatemala, public schools are underfunded to the point of neglect, and teachers enter the profession with almost no specific training in how to teach children to read.
-These young educators begin their careers with minimal classroom management skills, little knowledge of curriculum development and little support for improving their skills.
-The results are poor student performance and high dropout rates, especially among girls and indigenous Guatemalans.
-By training hundreds of teachers, we are improving education at its core.
+In Guatemala teachers enter the profession with almost no specific training in how to teach children to read.
+These young educators begin their careers with minimal classroom management skills, little knowledge of curriculum development and few opportunities for improving their skills.
+This results in poor student performance and high dropout rates, especially among girls and indigenous Guatemalans.
+By investing in training, a lasting impact on student performance is made.

 Quality Ongoing Training

-In both group and one-on-one settings, we provide dynamic, interactive training for over 350 teachers in 39 rural schools throughout Guatemala’s Central Highlands.
-Each teacher in our program receives six intensive training sessions per year—more than three times what they receive from any other source.
-And these sessions are far more effective than the occasional trainings offered by other sources.
-We also provide ongoing training to more than 180 young indigenous men and women from remote villages, students who grew up in extreme poverty and are now studying to become teachers when they return to their communities.
+Each year in both group and one-on-one settings, we provide dynamic, interactive training for teachers in rural schools throughout Guatemala’s Central Highlands.
+Each teacher in our program receives six intensive training sessions per year.
+In partnership with the Paiz Foundation, we are also piloting a student teacher training program for young indigenous men and women from remote villages, students who grew up in extreme poverty and are now studying to become teachers when they return to their communities.

 Practical Effective Training for Teachers